Alex-Carney/EP_TPD_Unification/README.md

 The `/theory` directory includes scripts for theoretical calculations relevant to cavity-magnon systems.

 We use MATLAB symbolic toolbox for all equations and include a `.mlx` file here.
 For those without a MATLAB license, we include a compiled PDF of the outputs.

-## References

-This code is associated with the research paper: [Paper Title], which investigates the unification of exceptional points and transmission peak degeneracies in cavity-magnon systems.